Facundo-Martin/Freact-Docs/docs/Production React/project-configs.md

 sidebar_position: 1
 ---

-# Project Configs
+# Initial Configuration

 Configuring **[Prettier](https://prettier.io/)**, **[ESLint](https://eslint.org/)**, and **[Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks)**

+In this guide we will go over the following configurations:

-We will use Prettier for formatting and ESLint for catching bugs and enforcing code styles.
+- ESLint for catching bugs and enforcing code styles
+- Prettier for formatting our codebase
+- Git Hooks + Husky for automating the former ones when committing changes

 ## Create Next App